Send the link below via email or IMCopy

 Every singer = potential patron of the arts

 Believe & invest in singers as human beings

 Seek out the good qualities you see & acknowledge/nurture

 Do what you love & love what you do (esp. repertoire)

-"Do no harm"-- envision your students as 60 year olds: what memories are you making?; what are their feelings toward singing?
+- Envision your students as 60 year olds: what memories are you making?
+What are their feelings toward singing?

 be genuinely excited; greet them with authentic enthusiasm!